fmmotta/vortex_id/README.md

    - If everything went well, everything should compile, even with some warnings it is not problematic.
    - All executables are stored on the bin folder

+Obs:

+    In case makefile don't work, try creating a obj folder on the home directory.
+It's necessary to store the .o files temporarely